KC Adams: Career

 Adams obtained her BFA from Concordia University in 1998.

-She served as Director at the Urban Shaman Gallery in Winnipeg, has worked at Plug In Institute of Contemporary Art and has served as president of the board of directors of Ace Art and on the arts advisory panel for the Manitoba Arts Council.
-Adams is an art educator; working with inner-city schools to teach art through Royal Conservatory of Music’s Learning Through the Arts and Manitoba Artists In The Schools.
-Adams was the set designer for the Royal Winnipeg Ballet's Going Home Star: Truth and Reconciliation in 2014.
-Adams participated in residencies at the Banff Centre, the Confederation Art Centre in Charlottetown, the National Museum of the American Indian and the Parramatta Arts Gallery in Australia.
+She served as director of the Urban Shaman Gallery in Winnipeg, and has worked at Plug In Institute of Contemporary Art.
+She served as president of the board of directors of Ace Art, and was on the arts advisory panel for the Manitoba Arts Council.

+She is an art educator, working with inner-city schools to teach art through Royal Conservatory of Music’s Learning Through the Arts and Manitoba Artists in the Schools.

+She was the set designer for the Royal Winnipeg Ballet's Going Home Star: Truth and Reconciliation in 2014.

+Adams has participated in residencies at the Banff Centre, the Confederation Art Centre in Charlottetown, the National Museum of the American Indian and the Parramatta Arts Gallery in Australia.

 Collections

 Adams' work is in public and private permanent collections nationally and internationally.
 Work from Cyborg Hybrid and Perception are in the permanent collection of the National Gallery of Canada in Ottawa.
 Ten prints from her Circuit City series are in the Indian and Inuit Art Centre in Ottawa, Ontario.
 Birch Bark Ltd. is in the collection of the Canadian consulate of Sydney, Australia and the Dunlop Art Gallery.
-Cyborg Hybrid KC, Cyborg Hybrid Niki, Power Peyote Stitch, and iPad is Cree Floral, are in the collection of the MacKenzie Art Gallery.
+Cyborg Hybrid KC, Cyborg Hybrid Niki, Power Peyote Stitch, and iPad is Cree Floral are in the collection of the MacKenzie Art Gallery.

 Books

-KC is an author with her book Perception: A Photo Series that Quill & Quire. chose as 2019 Books of the Year.
+Adams wrote the book Perception: A Photo Series, which "Quill & Quire" named among the 2019 Books of the Year.

 Awards

-KC Adams has received numerous grants and awards from the Winnipeg Arts Council, Manitoba Arts Council, and Canada Council for the Arts.
+Adams has received numerous grants and awards from the Winnipeg Arts Council, Manitoba Arts Council, and Canada Council for the Arts.
 In 2015, she won the Winnipeg Arts Council Making A Mark Award.
 In 2017, she received the Aboriginal Circle of Educators Trailblazer Award and the Senate 150 Medal presented by Senator Patricia Bovey.